pchua152/Python-Web-Scraping/README.md

 # Known Issues
-1. Pokemon with multiple forms (Wooper, Tauros, Slowpoke, etc.) only return the first form introduced with no way to access the other forms
-2. Moves that change power based off health (Wring Out, Water Spout, etc) do not display the caluclation formula due to the code tag
+1. Moves that change power based off health (Wring Out, Water Spout, etc) do not display the caluclation formula due to the code tag